-The top quote is a genuine example of interpretation used by an institution that is an Arts Council England NPO (national portfolio organisation).
-It is not selectively quoted, but a whole interpretation board in an exhibition.
+The top quote is a genuine example of interpretation used by an institution that is an Arts Council England National Portfolio Organisation.
+It is not selectively quoted, but a whole interpretation panel in an exhibition.
 As an arts professional, I can understand it and apply it to the work.
-To an initiated insider, it described the work on show very well.
+To an initiated insider, it described the work on show quite well.
 But even so, I had to read it twice and think about what it meant.
-I wondered how it would come across to a visitor who hasn’t done a degree in fine art, and isn’t a curator or arts manager?
-I thought that they would probably find it opaque, and unlikely to genuinely help them engage with the work.
+I wondered how it would come across to a visitor who hasn’t done a degree in fine art, and isn’t a curator or arts professional?
+I thought that they would probably find it opaque, and unlikely to genuinely help them understand or enjoy the work.
 For this reason, I think it could be significantly improved.

 The problem is in the use of language and structure, but also with the use of concepts that are not explained.
 A short sentence explaining Minimalism, for example, might serve as a useful reminder for those who are already familiar with it, and a helpful summary for those who have never heard of it.

 At the same time, its funders – the Arts Council and the local authority, amongst others – are keen that a show such as this should be accessible to local audiences, and enjoyed by them.
-“Great art for Everyone” is the Arts Council’s guiding principle, and it is the “for everyone” that the local authority might be principally concerned about.
-Local audiences can be very diverse: Brighton boasts a large number of “creatives”, has a population that is educated to higher than average levels, and a significant wealthy middle class.
+“Great art for Everyone” is the Arts Council’s guiding principle, and it is the “for everyone” that the local authority might be principally concerned with.
+Local audiences can be very diverse: Brighton boasts a large number of ‘creatives’, has a population that is educated to higher than average levels, and a significant wealthy middle class.
 It also has some of the most deprived council wards in the country.
 How do you write interpretation to cover all these bases?
-And appeal to your national and international peers which is in the interests of your long-term sustainability?
+And appeal to your national and international peers as well, since this is in the interests of your long-term sustainability?

-I’d say that the Brighton Photo Biennial erred towards talking to the professionals first and “a general audience” second; but that on balance it struck a justifiable balance between them.
+I’d say that the Brighton Photo Biennial erred towards talking to the professionals first and a more general audience second; but that on balance it struck a justifiable balance between them.

 Which is not to say that this piece of writing can’t be improved.
 It suffers from mistakes (1) and (2) as outlined above, but also: